 - The word "august" probably comes from a word that means, essentially, indicated by the augurs (prophets or prophecies) as being favorable.

-- In terms of the calendar, though, the 8th month is called August after Julius Caesar, the first Roman emperor and who established the Julian calendar, which is very close to the Gregorian calendar that we use today.
-This same emperor was also called Caesar Augustus, or "venerable ruler."
+- In terms of the calendar, though, the 8th month is called August after Caesar Augustus, adopted son of Julius who established the Julian calendar, which is very close to the Gregorian calendar that we use today.
+This emperor was also called "venerable ruler."

 Statue of Julius Caesar Augustus (and also Cupid at his ankle), which now stands in the Vatican.

 - The term "august" can also mean all sorts of wonderful things, depending on which dictionary you consult, such as:

 - marked by majestic dignity or grandeur

 - befitting a lord or one with exalted birth

 - The Saxons used to call the 8th month Weodmonao or Weod-monath, which meant "weed month."
 Even though that Saxon word weod means any plant and not specifically weeds as we think of them today, it still seems fitting because August is considered the start of ragweed, or hay fever, season.